juji-io/site/blog/you-really-get-me-a-guide-to-chatbot-personalization-by-individual-differences.md

 ## Personalized Nudging for Healthcare

-Emma uses a wellness app for anger management.
-Emma is supposed to interact with the app and document her emotional states on a daily basis.
+Emma uses a wellness mobile app for anger management.
+Emma is supposed to interact with the app, document her emotional states, and practice anger management on a daily basis.
 How should the app's chatbot encourage Emma to stay on course when Emma wants to quit?
-Knowing that Emma is ambitious and values self-empowerment, the chatbot can encourage Emma to stick to the program for the benefits that she cares about.
+If the chatbot knows that Emma is ambitious and values self-empowerment, it can encourage Emma to stick to the program for the benefits that she cares about.

 Amy has diabetes but loves sweets.
-How should a chatbot that serves as her personal wellness assistant can help persuade Amy to reduce sweets intake?
-Knowing that Amy is intellectually curious and open to new experience, the chatbot may suggest that Amy solves a puzzle whenever she craves sweets.
+How should a chatbot that serves as her personal wellness assistant can help persuade Amy to reduce her sweets intake?
+If the chatbot knows that Amy is intellectually curious and open to new experience, the chatbot may suggest that Amy solves a puzzle whenever she craves sweets.

 ## Personalized Career Advice